Lighthouses of Northern Iran

 - * Anzali Clock Tower

 - Early 19th century.
 Inactive as a lighthouse for many years, but the tower is floodlit at night and is a prominent landmark.
 28 m (92 ft) round stone tower with gallery, painted white with blue trim.
-A closeup photo, an aerial view, and a nighttime photo are available, and Bing has a satellite view.
+A photo and an aerial view are available, Admin Kazemi has a nighttime photo, and Bing has a satellite view.
 This historic building is well known as the symbol of Anzali.
 Built as a lighthouse, the tower was converted to a clock tower in 1928.
 It was restored in 1990, and another restoration is planned.
 Located about 160 m (520 ft) from the waterfront on the north side of downtown Anzali.
 Site open, tower status unknown.

 Māzandarān Province Lighthouses